OctopusDeploy/Architecture/OctopusServer/ApiVersioning.md

 The client will pick the link knows about and wants to use.
 If the link is not available the client can fallback to a previous version, or present an informative error message.
 For clients not using the hypermedia, they will get a `404`.

-This option is as if we added a brand new route, allowing a total change of schema and behaviour.
+This option is as if we added a brand new endpoint, allowing a total change of schema and behaviour.
 The `v1` API will retain it's behaviour, including limiting the records returned on a `list` to those previously understood (e.g. exclude `AwsFeed`).

 The `v1` and `v2` schemas will be handled by different responders and different resource types.
 This will make it easy to remove `v1` when the time comes.
-Removal all also only affect those clients actively using that route.
+Removal all also only affect those clients actively using that endpoint.

 #### Other versioning schemes
 Passing the version via a query parameter (`&version=2.0.0`) or header (`X-Octopus-Api-Version: 2.0.0`) does not fit with the hypermedia link approach.